earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/06-hierchical-data-formats/01-hdf4/2020-03-02-hdf-01-intro-to-hdf4.md

 In order to download the <a href="https://www.hdfgroup.org/downloads/hdfview/" target="_blank">free HDF viewer</a> from the HDF Group website, you will need to first create a free account.

-You can create a free account by clicking on the "Create Free Account" button on the top-right corner of the download page.
+* You can create a free account by clicking on the "Create Free Account" button on the top-right corner of the download page.

-During the process to create a free account, you will be asked to confirm your email address by entering a code that is emailed to the address that you provided.
+* During the process to create a free account, you will be asked to confirm your email address by entering a code that is emailed to the address that you provided.

-Once you have finished creating an account, you can select the appropriate installer for your operating system from the download page.
+* Once you have finished creating an account, you can select the appropriate installer for your operating system from the download page.

 <i class="fa fa-exclamation-circle" aria-hidden="true"></i> **Windows Users:** you will need to select the appropriate installer based on your version of Windows.
 For example, `HDFView-3.1.0-win10vs14_64.zip` is the appropriate installer for Windows version 10.0.14.
 After downloading the .zip file, you can extract the file and double-click on the .msi file to run the installation.
 {: .notice--success}

 ### Open HDF4 Files in HDF Viewer

+Once installed:

-Once installed, open the HDFView tool on your computer.
+* open the HDFView tool on your computer.

-In the menu bar, click the first button `Open` to open a file.
+* In the menu bar, click the first button `Open` to open a file.

 <figure>
  <a href="{{ site.url }}/images/earth-analytics/hierarchical-data-formats/hdf4-hdf-viewer-open-file.png">